Kathleen: Questions to Ask Before Mesh RemovalApr 2nd, 2012 | By Jane Akre | Category: Your Turn

 *How many have you removed?

 *Do you remove the arms, anchors?

 *What diagnostic equipment do you have ? (trans vaginal ultrasound that digitally shows the mess, pelvic mri that shows degrees of prolapse/cystocele?)
-To understand what this equipment is, please read this blog.

 *How long is the recovery?